catglossop/ROS-triangulation-package/README.md

 The required elements for using this code package are:
 1. A rosbag with:
    - a camera feed
    - published odometry messages
-   - a published transform tree (transformation between the )
+   - a published transform tree (transformation between the odometry frame and the camera frame)
-1. A camera feed in your rosbag that includes the object(s) of interest
-2. Published Odometry messages
-3. A published transform tree including:
-   - The camera frame
-   - The odometry frame
-   - Any necessary frames to transform between the previous two frames
-4. Geometry, sensor, and nav messages, message filters, and Eigen libraries installed
+3. All necessary packages and dependencies listed in the CMakeLists.txt and package.xml.
+Be sure to review this before you start.

+NOTE: the c++ branch requires the transform_utils file from the kalman package where as python has those functions built into the executable.
+A config.cmake file is also necessary for both versions of the node.

 The overview of the use of this node is as follows:
 1. A rosbag is chosen or recorded that contains the object(s) of interest. **A diverse range of perspectives to take a large number of samples should be taken (30 - 50 images)**.
 This diversity will depend on the direction and speed of approach to the object.